Instant Pot Chicken Carnitas Tacos

 Instructions

-• Press the Saute function on the Instant Pot and add in 1 tablespoon of olive oil.
+• Cook the chicken.
+Press the Sauté function on the Instant Pot and add 1 tablespoon of olive oil.
 Add the chicken breasts to the heated olive oil and brown on both sides.
 You will have to do this in batches; do not try to sear all chicken breasts at once.
-Remove the chicken and set aside.
+Remove the chicken and set it aside.

-• Add the diced onions to the Instant Pot; if needed, add the rest of the olive oil.
+• Sauté the onions.
+Add the diced onions to the Instant Pot; if needed, add the rest of the olive oil.
 Cook the onions for 2 minutes.
 Stir in the garlic and cook for 15 seconds.

-• Stir in the chicken broth and deglaze the bottom of the Pot while stirring.
+• Deglaze the pot.
+Stir in the chicken broth and deglaze the bottom of the Pot while stirring.
 Add in the orange juice and lime juice; bring to a simmer.

-• Return the chicken to the Instant Pot.
+• Pressure cook.
+Return the chicken to the Instant Pot.
 Cover and set to Pressure Cook on High for 10 minutes (12 minutes for chicken thighs).
 Then, do a Natural Pressure Release.

-• Remove the lid and transfer the chicken breasts to a cutting board.
+• Shred the chicken.
+Remove the lid and transfer the chicken breasts to a cutting board.
 Shred the chicken.

-• Broil the chicken for 5 minutes; stir.
+• Crisp up the edges.
+Broil the chicken for 5 minutes; stir.
 Continue to broil for 5 more minutes.

 Notes